 a) Versatile

-This lumber can create anything made of wood, including reclaimed hardwood flooring, decks, wall paneling, tables, countertops, cabinets, and shelving.
+The timber can accomplish anything made of wood, for example, reclaimed hardwood flooring, decks, wall paneling, tables, countertops, cabinets, and shelves.

 b) Eco-Friendly

-For instance, installing an engineered reclaimed wood floor is better for the environment than installing a carpet made of petroleum.
+To illustrate, fitting an engineered reclaimed wood floor ensures that the environment is protected, unlike installing a carpet made of petroleum.

 c) Added Interest